lotide-org/lotide/doc/INSTALL.md

 Run `migrant setup`, then `migrant apply -a` to update the database schema.

 To build and run lotide, run `cargo run` in the lotide directory.

+Note that lotide itself does not contain a frontend, so you probably want to also setup [hitide](https://git.sr.ht/~vpzom/hitide).